 The DaVinci robot has undergone many changes over the last 2 decades which is shown below with the “evolution” from the standard 3-arm model in 2000, the S and Si 4 arm models between 2008 and 2014 and now the Xi model in 2015

-The Mater is now offering robotic assisted laparoscopic surgery with the first of a new generation of surgical robots installed in NSW.
+The Mater and St George Private are now offering robotic assisted laparoscopic surgery with the first of a new generation of surgical robots installed in NSW.

 The DaVinci Xi robot has distinct advantages over the current model and will expand the indications to further surgical specialties and the approach to many more Urological procedures.